goodpileus/mound-jekyll/_projects/kennel.md

 <h2>KENNEL</h2>
 <p>
 Kennel's fat soft-pink granite shelves lounge inside a cage of chain link like squarish tongues.
-The gate creaks as you open it, groaning out a reminder of city streets and limits hidden within masses of growth.
+The gate creaks as you open it, groaning out a reminder of cracked city streets and metallic limits hidden within masses of growth.
+This piece can be customized to suit your needs,
 </p>